Eaternity/eaternity-website/_posts/meals/0000-01-01-eat-at-home.md

   </div>
   <div class="row push-bottom">
     <div class="col-xs-12 col-sm-offset-1 col-sm-10 col-md-offset-2 col-md-8 text-center">
-      <p>One third of our greenhouse gas emission originate form our food consumption.
+      <p>One third of our greenhouse gas emission originate from our food consumption.
 This is massive!
-Through smart and climate friendly diets, we can not only solve big problems of our global climate and resource crises, yet also shifts towards a more healthy and more sustainable way of living.
+Through smart and climate friendly diets, we can not only solve big problems of our global climate and resource crises.
+We can also shifts towards a more healthy and more sustainable way of living.
 Factors that are relevant for climate friendly foods, ordered by efficiency are:</p>
     </div>
   </div>
   <div class="row big-push-bottom">
     <div class="col-xs-12 col-sm-4 text-center">
       <img src="/img/eat-at-home/ingredients.svg" />
       <h3>#1: Ingredients</h3>
-      <p>Vegetable before animal: fruit, vegetables and cereals show an extensively better environmental balance as livestock breeding is resource- and energy-intensive.</p>
+      <p>Vegetable before animal: fruit, vegetables and cereals show an extensively better environmental impact, as livestock breeding is resource and energy-intensive.</p>
     </div>
     <div class="col-xs-12 col-sm-4 text-center xs-push-top">
       <img src="/img/eat-at-home/seasonality.svg" />